-Agreed: that Agenda items 4, 5 and 6 are recorded by Hansard and the Official Report published on the Assembly website.
+Agreed: that Agenda items 4, 5 and 6 are recorded by Hansard and the Official Report

 4. Civil Service (Special Advisers) Bill - Clause-by-clause scrutiny of the Bill.

 10:06am The meeting moved into closed session to consider follow-up legal advice in line with normal protocol.
 Mr Simon Kelly, Assistant Legal Adviser, Assembly Legal Services addressed the meeting.